recepilyasoglu/Miuul-DataScienceBootcamp/README.md

-## Python Programming for Data Science
+## Miuul Data Science Bootcamp
-### The works I did in the Python Programming for Data Science course I took
+### I included the work I did during the Data Science Bootcamp process that I participated in.